geekq/workflow/README.markdown

 Let's say we're modeling article submission from journalists.
 An article is written, then submitted.
 When it's submitted, it's awaiting review.
 Someone reviews the article, and then either accepts or rejects it.
-Explaining all that is a pain in the arse.
 Here is the expression of this workflow using the API:

     class Article
       include Workflow